pompom454/tea/docs/api/api-config.md

 #### Value:

-A `boolean` value signifying whether the story history controls are enabled.
+A `boolean` value signifying whether the history controls are enabled.

 #### Examples: